aheltonsjma/digital-strategy/01_Introduction.md

 # 1. Introduction

-Digitization of museum collections and the limitless dissemination of networked digital information has forever transformed how knowledge about cultural objects and ideas is produced and managed.
-The need for museums to incorporate digital tools and respond to the changing technological landscape represents the greatest operational and cultural shift that museums have faced in many decades.
+Digitization and the limitless dissemination of networked digital information has forever transformed how knowledge about cultural objects and ideas is produced, managed, and consumed.
+These changes have provided museums with new opportunities to engage with visitors online and have also presented many challenges to which museums must respond.
+Arguably, this incremental but unstoppable technological shift has represented the greatest cultural shift that museums have faced in many decades.

-Such changes have provided new opportunities to engage with users online and have presented many challenges to which museums must respond.
-How might we deliver authoritative, meaningful digital content with the speed and reliability driven by broader digital trends, that are now expected by users?
 Where does technology fit into our already existing missions?

-The extent to which SJMA can benefit from new opportunities in the digital space to drive revenue, engagement, and innovation depends on its ability to utilize new technologies and agile workflows to support its mission.
+How might we deliver authoritative, meaningful digital content with the speed and reliability that is driven by broader digital trends and expected by users?
+The extent to which SJMA can benefit from new opportunities in the digital space to drive revenue, engagement, and innovation depends on its ability to leverage new technologies and agile workflows to support its mission.

-This document is intended to be a roadmap for further infusion of digital activities into the museums operations and overall programming.
+This document is intended to be a roadmap for further infusion of digital activities into the museums operations and overarching strategic plan.
 From in-gallery interactive projects to the digital literacy of our staff, a structured strategy helps the museum stay focused on the priorities and goals we have identified herein, and it serves as a repository for tracking our progress along the way.
 SJMA's digital strategy provides a diagnosis of what role digital should play in service of SJMA's core values, a guiding policy for implementation, and clarity around the specific actions and resources required.

 ### A Real-Time Document

 SJMA's digital strategy for 2020-2021 is a real-time document.
-This means it is living and evolving as we deploy tactics to meet the strategies contained herein.
+It is living and evolving as we deploy tactics to meet the strategies contained herein.
 Each strategic thrust includes a *Strategy in Action* section, where we will make updates, additions and notes about ongoing activities.

-A living document allows SJMA to respond in an agile manner to inevitable shifts in the technology and real-time digital metrics reporting.
+A living document allows SJMA to respond to inevitable shifts in the technology and real-time digital metrics reporting.
 A transparent document such as this also keeps the museum publicly accountable for progress and momentum.

-Given that the world of technology is more fast-paced and dynamic than the museum world, it will be important to scale our efforts in proportion to what our staff and resources can adequately manage at a given time.
-This digital strategy will outline what projects the museum is currently engaged in that support this strategy, as well as a plan for future projects and identify the resources needs estimated for completion of those projects.
+Given that the world of technology is more fast-paced and dynamic than the museum world, it will be important to scale our efforts in proportion to what our staff and resources can adequately manage at any given time.
+This digital strategy will outline what projects the museum is currently engaged in that support this strategy, plans for future projects, and identify the resources required.

 ### An Open-Source Repository